Raising Bilingual Children – Mistakes Parents Make

+Raising bilingual children can be challenging.
 As parents, we are always going to make mistakes.
 Parenting is a learning journey and the most important thing, is that we learn from them, and from those of others.
 From speaking to many parents who are raising bilingual or multilingual children, I have compiled a list of the most common mistakes:

 1. Thinking your child will automatically become bilingual

-One of the most common mistakes parents make is that they think that because they speak a language, that they can automatically pass it onto their child.
+One of the most common mistakes parents make raising bilingual children is that they think that because they speak a language, that they can automatically pass it onto their child.
 This is definitely not the case.
 Raising bilingual children takes effort and a lot of patience and if taken for granted your child can end up being a passive bilingual, meaning they understand what you are saying, but are unable to speak back.

 You will need to spend time with your child constantly talking to them, reading, doing activities, and anything else that will encourage them to speak in the language.